sanamuqqadus393-arch/Breast-Cancer-Classification-using-Logistic-Regression/README.md

 # Breast-Cancer-Classification-using-Logistic-Regression
-A simple Machine Learning project that classifies breast cancer as malignant or benign using logistic cancer
+A simple Machine Learning project that classifies breast cancer as malignant or benign using logistic regression